mroavi/vim-tomux/README.md

 tomux
 =====

-A minimalistic plugin for sending text to *tmux*.
+A minimalistic plugin for sending text with *tmux*.

 Installation
 ------------